Katamori/sparatiro/README.md

 **Important!** By its inherent nature, Sparatiro supports only top-level articles (`<your-access>/<article-name>`) and the only means of going deeper is namespaces.
 Every tool is built around the idea of it.

+### Reserved names

+There are system-default filenames and titles; these are defined in `settings\index.json` and added to the global variable `reservedMap`.
+You're not allowed to create any articles using these names.

 ## Development

 ### Modules